Narrative Writing Prompts

 Like any other artist, the author who knows how to compose a great story, may have been blessed with some natural talent.
 But more than likely, its a skill that's been developed and refined through years and years of practice.

-Some of the narrative writing prompts listed below are simple reminders of the untold stories that we all have in our memory banks.
+Some of the narrative writing prompts listed above are simple reminders of the untold stories that we all have in our memory banks.
 Others are designed to jog the writer's imagination, opening the door to a limitless supply of fictional story ideas.

 Narrative Writing Prompts

 - "We love Family Game Night!" says my Aunt.

 "Well I don't!
 My dad is a freakin' poor sport," I yell.

 "Oh don't talk that way," she slaps my face in a playful way.

 "Well... let me tell you a story."